Cuba: Military

 As of 2018, Cuba spent about US$91.8 million on its armed forces or 2.9% of its GDP.
 In 1985, Cuba devoted more than 10% of its GDP to military expenditures.
-During the Cold War, Cuba built up the largest per capita armed forces in Latin America, funded and equipped by Moscow.
+During the Cold War, Cuba built up the largest per capita armed forces in Latin America, funded and equipped by the Soviet Union.
 From 1975 until the late 1980s, Soviet military assistance enabled Cuba to upgrade its military capabilities.
 After the loss of Soviet subsidies, Cuba scaled down the numbers of military personnel, from 235,000 in 1994 to about 49,000 in 2021.

 In 2017, Cuba signed the UN treaty on the Prohibition of Nuclear Weapons.
-Since signing a defense pact with Belarus in January 2024, Cuba has upgraded its S-125 Pechora air defense systems with Belarusian support.
+Since signing a defense pact with Belarus in January 2024, Cuba has upgraded its S-125 Pechora air defense systems with Belarusian support, but it does not have a modern networked air defense system.

-Cuba is the 98th most peaceful country in the world, according to the 2024 Global Peace Index.
+According to the Global Peace Index, Cuba has a medium state of peace ranked 102 out of 163 countries.

+Cuba is considered a military dictatorship in the Democracy-Dictatorship Index and has been described as "a militarized society" with the armed forces having long been the most powerful institution in the country.